amineHY/webdata_collector/README.md

-# Crawler and Scraper of Marketplace Post's using CSS or LLM
+# AI Crawler and Scraper of Marketplace - CSS or LLM (OpenAI)

 ![](assets/media/diagram.png)